-Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
+Successful engineers aren't just problem solvers: they have creativity and imagination.
 With Sylvan's Engineering courses in Idaho, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
-Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
-After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!
+We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 The Sylvan Difference

-Our fun, creative Engineering courses in Idaho feature:
+Let's get creative!
+Our Engineering courses in Idaho feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.

 - STEM-first learning: The modern world needs people with modern skills, so there's no better time for your child to start building a skill set fit for the 21st century.

 - Teamwork: Collaborative tasks help students learn how to work together and communicate more effectively.

 - Email updates: We'll send you an email after each session with photos and summaries, as well as a preview of upcoming projects.